 Stress, anger, depression, and other negative emotions contribute greatly to addiction.
 Feeling overwhelmed by such emotions can lead you to self-medicate using drugs or alcohol in an attempt to escape or numb them.
 Learning and practicing stress reduction techniques, such as breathing exercises can help you gain control of these emotions while reducing stress and tension.
 For instance, if you find yourself losing your temper or panicking, take a time out and practice tensing and relaxing different muscle groups or concentrating on your breathing.
 Eventually, you’ll come down enough to react rationally to the situation you’re facing.

 To keep you motivated during your recovery and in life, your therapist may ask you to incorporate healthy and positive activities into your routine.
 These not only break up the monotony of a regular routine but also give you something positive to look forward to.
 These activities can also serve as a source of excitement or a reward for meeting certain goals or for consistently choosing better behavior.
 The positive, upbeat emotions they induce are a great way to counter negative thought patterns and feelings.

 Help is Available at Findlay Recovery Center

-Here at the Findlay Recovery Center, we believe in providing affordable alcohol and drug addiction treatment to everyone who needs it.
+Here, at the Findlay Recovery Center, we believe in providing affordable alcohol and drug addiction treatment to everyone who needs it.
 That’s why we utilize a variety of evidence-based treatment programs, including Cognitive Behavioral Therapy and individualized treatment, to ensure that all our clients get a shot at recovery and living clean, sober lives.
 Our addiction treatment center in Ohio is designed to be serene and conducive enough to promote recovery.
 Additionally, all team members on our staff have the compassion and experience required to treat those battling substance abuse addiction.
-If you or a loved one is struggling with addiction, help is available.
+If you, or a loved one, are struggling with addiction, help is available.
 Contact us today and we’ll help you find the best options for your treatment.